sodelalbert/python-cicd/README.md

    ```
 3.

 # UV commands reference

 `uv init --package ` - initialize uv project with packaging
 `uv.lock` - file used to synchronize dependencies amongst deployments
+`uvx ruff format .` - format code in the project to be consistent
+`ruff check --select I --fix` - fix import order, currently ruff format is not taking
+for an account import formatting
+`uvx ruff format --check .` - check code formatting in the project